 Whether you realize it or not, most of the pain you are experiencing right now isn’t because of what’s happening to you.

-The pain is caused by how you handle it, or in many cases, don’t handle it.
+The pain is caused by how you are handling it, or in many cases, are not handling it.

 Browne argues that nearly every pain can be fixed if you’re willing to pay the price.
 That includes financial, spiritual, and relationship pains.

 None of the advice in this book is groundbreaking and you’ve probably heard bits and pieces of it before.
 But, in my opinion, no one source has laid it out as eloquently as Harry Browne.